 Let’s start with the basics.

-Inspections are typically conducted on a quarterly basis, but often reduced to bi-yearly after frequent positive inspections to the same property/tenants.
+Inspections are typically conducted on a quarterly basis, but often reduced to bi-yearly after frequent positive inspections are conducted for the same tenants.

 If the tenant feels like you’re making unnecessary visits too frequently, they could file a complaint.